-The Training Load Graph provides a detailed overview of an athlete or a team’s load monitoring data and readiness to train.
+The Training Load Graph provides a detailed overview of an athlete or a team’s load monitoring data, and by extension their readiness to train.

 Each bar represents load for the past 7 days.
+The lighter, transparent colour is the average load over the past 7 days, and the darker colour is the actual load incurred during training for that day.
 Hover over the bar to view more data for the day/week.
 You can read more about the different training load methods here.

 The green band behind the bars represents “the sweet spot”.
 This is the training load that athletes need to target to achieve peak performance and lower risks of injury.

 - A green bar indicates that the selected athlete(s) hit their optimal load.

 - A red bar indicates that the selected athlete(s) exceeded their optimal load (i.e. overtrained).
 Decrease their load in the following days to bring them back into the green zone

 - An amber bar indicates that the selected athlete(s) fell short of their optimal load (undertrained).
 Increase their load in the following days to bring them back into the green zone.

 The goal is to consistently stay green.
 When you hit a red or amber bar, you can find suggested training load, including volume and intensity recommendations, by turning on the Show Projections toggle, or clicking Tomorrow’s Target Load.
 Read more about hitting your target load here.

 - Set date range (all, 1 year, 4 months, custom)